 Enterprises are grappling with the challenges of digital transformation, from figuring out cloud deployment, data storage, and BYOD security threats to how to deliver an endpoint experience that optimizes performance.

 These five actions will help IT deliver VDI performance that supports digital transformation initiatives.
-Improvements such as enabling workers to be more self-sufficient, and streamlining endpoint management will reduce operational waste, reduce both operational and capital expenditures, and maps to the market trend toward centralized endpoint management software that can accommodate a variety of devices.
+Improvements such as enabling workers to be more self-sufficient, and streamlining endpoint security and optimization will reduce operational waste, reduce both operational and capital expenditures, and maps to the market trend toward centralized endpoint security and optimization software that can accommodate a variety of devices.

 Freeing up IT time will allow IT to better plan for more integration of digital technologies which in turn, increases the enterprise’s competitive strength.
 After all, this is the purpose of digital transformation!

 Note: This article initially appeared in APM Digest on September 12, 2017.